Skip to main content

 Buyers Come Looking

 PE consolidation is accelerating across every trade.
 HVAC companies are selling at 5–8x EBITDA.
 Roofing companies are getting acquired at record multiples.
+Typical range: 5–8x; service-heavy, well-prepared businesses: 7–9x (Breakwater M&A 2026).
 The contractors who get the best prices are the ones who prepared their books 12–24 months in advance.

 4–5